 What is FPC in Electronics?

-Fabricated printed circuits (FPC) are flexible electronics that come with a protective coating which enhances their performance.
+Fabricated printed circuits (FPC) are flexible electronics with a protective coating that enhances their performance.
 They usually comprise a thin, insulating polymer film hosting electronic circuits of various patterns.

-In fact, there are a plethora of non-conductive insulating materials that you can use to protect the circuit from electrical interference, wears, and weather.
-They all have their distinct set of advantages and disadvantages that make each one better suited to certain applications.
+There are many non-conductive insulating materials that you can use to protect the circuit from electrical interference, wears, and weather.
+They all have their distinct advantages and disadvantages that make each one better suited to specific applications.

 Some of the applications wherein FPCs hold a greater over PCBs include:

-The list continues to grow by the day, as the technology continues to advance.
-But in order to forge valid future expectations for this technology, you need to understand its evolution thus far.
+The list continues to grow by the day as technology continues to advance.
+But to forge valid, future expectations for this technology, you need to understand its evolution thus far.

 The Evolution of FPC Electronics